jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 # Key NPCs and Factions

-One way to make NPCs important is to limit overlapping function.
-If an NPC has a unique ability, is killed or captured, this service is not available in Jhed until the problem is resolved

 ## Village Leaders

-- **Elder Warden**: An experienced survivalist who knows the land and its secrets.

 - **Netrus - Village One:**

-    Nick (Giant) - animal tamer and works with fishing and animal husbandry.
-Disputes are brought to him and defends the village through strength and runecarving

-    Sammul (Tortle) - religious leader, can cast Remove Curse
-                    - accepts all faiths (good/evil), and focuses on guiding people through their faith and crises

-    Five Sisters - Potion Maker

 - **Dhuran Tol - Village Two:**

-    Necromancer (unknown) - controls undead, but lost in Jhed Wasteland Dhuran Three - Hill Dwarf(Bard), Mountain Dwarf(Wizard), Grey Dwarf(Sorcerer) decide what happens Fizwidget - gnome inventor, crafter of The Gliding Cloud.
-Attempting to craft a ship to endure Jhed Wasteland

 - **Oravilla - Village Three:**

-    Nameless (Illithid and Elder Brain) - village leader

 - **Noble Seat of Jhed - Village Four:**